Transport and Voluntary National Reviews

 - Help the transport community (and other relevant sectors e.g. energy, health) better understand the pattern, gaps and opportunities in reporting sustainable transport in the VNR process.

-Throughout the lifespan of the HLPF, countries have been reporting on transport as a vital sector to implement SDGs, showcasing on-the-ground implementation and best practices.
-Through the VNRs, countries contribute to offer leverage and momentum for the transport sector to move along a more sustainable path.
+The assessments found that countries have been reporting on transport as a vital sector to implement the SDGs, showcasing on-the-ground implementation and best practices.
+Through the VNRs, countries have contributed to offering leverage and momentum for the transport sector to move along a more sustainable path.